 “And we, who with unveiled faces all reflect the Lord’s glory, are being transformed into His likeness with ever-increasing glory, which comes from the Lord, who is the Spirit.”

 How does it feel to imagine yourself completely unveiled before your God?
 For me personally, it overwhelms me every time.
 What Paul is describing is that if we are willing to come clean with God (He already sees all of us anyway) and remove the veil of perfection that we sometimes try to wear, that is when the transformation in us truly begins.
 For leaders, that unveiling is hard.
 It means showing it all to the Lord.
 Everything.
 That first sin and your most recent.
 That resentment, shame, selfishness, closed-mindedness, stubbornness and those repeated mistakes.
 I have met enough leaders to know that the stories of divorces, broken relationships with children, greed, employees they’ve let down, and so many more, don’t make them weird.
 They make them real.
 So consider this with me.

 Like my truck that I chose to leave dented, what would change if you could unveil yourself before God?
 He likely already sees it all anyway.
 But, what would change if you didn’t hide the dents, and took off the veil?
 Imagine the possibilities.

-Dr. Rob McKenna, is the CEO and Founder, WiLD Leaders, Inc. Named one of the top 30 I-O Psychologists alive today, Dr. McKenna is passionate about developing leaders and about transforming the way we see the people in our organizations.
+Dr. Rob McKenna is the CEO and Founder WiLD Leaders, Inc. Named one of the top 30 I-O Psychologists alive today, Dr. McKenna is passionate about developing leaders and transforming the way we see the people in our organizations.

-APRIL 3 IS THE LAST TO TO ENROLL IN THE SPRING 2023 TERM!
+APRIL 3 IS THE LAST TO ENROLL IN THE SPRING 2023 TERM!

-Offering a CCNL-Leaddership (Required Course) + Lead Like Jesus (Elective Course)
+Offering a CCNL-Leadership (Required Course) + Lead Like Jesus (Elective Course)

 What is Christian Leadership Alliance?